 Photoshop techniques and tips

-How to create a digital backdrop in Photoshop
+How to quickly and precisely remove a background in Photoshop

 Ted and the Omnilargess Team